inno-apfel/inno-apfel.github.io/_portfolio/portfolio-2.md

 | `item_name`         | name of the game (app_name)                                                      |
 | `playtime_forever`  | user's total playtime of the game                                                |
 | `playtime_2weeks`   | user's playtime of the game within the past 2 weeks (at time of data collection) |

+## Data Preparation
+In the following section, we cover the strategies and techniques we will employ to prepare the data for use with our recommender system.

+### Dataset Normalization
+Both datasets are originally stored as JSON files, grouped by users and games respectively.
+For our purposes, we would like to extract all user-game interaction pairs.
+As a result, we flattened the the user_items data into a dataframe, with each row representing a single user-game pairing.
+Similarly, metadata on game genres, tags, and specs were stored in lists.
+For easier filtering in later steps (e.g., a user does not want to be recommended action games), these lists were normalized, adding a binary column (one hot encoding) for each possible genre, tag, and spec to each game.
+This approach adds considerable time to the data processing step but substantially reduces the time needed to filter recommendations.

+### Data Imputation
+There were no real missing values to be found in the user_items table.
+However, there was quite a substantial amount of missing values within the games metadata table(>5%).
+To address this, we wrote a webscraper with the BeautifulSoup library to scrape what release dates and prices we could get from the steam store page of these games, as we noticed much of that information was up to date on the current store pages.
+As for the remainder games where release dates and/or prices were unable to be scraped, we noticed they were mostly unreleased games that never made it out of development or forgotten projects, so, we opted to drop them from our dataset.

+ ### Data Cleaning
+ For the most part, columns in both datasets were clean and usable as is.
+However, once again, we found issues with the release date column.
+Information within the column was stored in no consistent format, either containing complete gibberish or being represented in inconsistent data structures.
+Cases that were represented in foreign languages or contained gibberish such as "When it is finished" or "When it's done!" made up less than 1% of the total dataset and were dropped.
+Cases where dates were represented in inconsistent formats (mixtures of numeric/alphabetized representations in different orderings) were parsed into the "%Y-%m-%d" format.
+For cases where dates were represented incompletely (only a year or year and month), the missing granularity (day of month / month and day of month) was randomly sampled from existing data satisfying the available granularity (year / year-month combo).